 The B'Twin 700 wheels are fitted with 32mm-wide tyres that are designed to provide plenty of comfort both on road and on smoother paths, and you get eyelets for fitting mudguards and a rear rack which could come in handy if you want to use the bike for commuting.

-For the same price there's also a woman's version, dubbed the Women's Beginner Road Bike, with a woman's saddle, shorter stem on the smallest size and extra brake levers on the tops of the handlebar.
+For the same price there's also a woman's version, dubbed the Women's Starter Road Bike, with a woman's saddle, shorter stem on the smallest size and extra brake levers on the tops of the handlebar.

 Buy if: You’re looking for a no-frills entry-level road bike.